misterunix/dupimage/HELPINGHANDS.md

 https://www.jajaldoang.com/post/go-write-log-to-file/

 # recursive decent
 My code was so ugly.
-This is AI generated and it works greate.
+This is AI generated and it works great.
 ```
 package main